bradwestness/bradwestness.github.io/_posts/2019/2019-01-15-tuesdays-with-bernie-no-8-namesakes.md

 Named for Houston's involvement in the US space program.
 That's just cool.

 #### 4th Place: Seattle Mariners
 Named for the prominent marine culture in the city of Seattle.
+A nice, blue-collar feel.

 #### 5th Place: Texas Rangers
 Named for the law enforcement agency of the same name.
 Last place because "we have a police force" is a weaksauce thing to name your team after.